-The Foundation has as its mandate the building of a permanent endowment fund administered by an independent Board of Directors elected by Donors and appointed by Rugby Canada.
-The primary emphasis of fundraising will be to build an endowment fund, the income from which will be used to develop rugby in Canada.
+The Foundation has as its mandate the building of a permanent endowment fund overseen by an independent Board of Directors elected by members or appointed by Rugby Canada.
+The primary emphasis of fundraising will be to build endowment funds, the income from which will be used to develop rugby in Canada.
 Rugby Canada endorses this mandate.

 The activities of the Board include, but are not limited to, the following: